A method for empirically assessing small area estimators via bootstrap-weighted k-Nearest-Neighbor artificial populations, with applications to forest inventory: Results

 In light of Figure~\ref{fig:GraysonMetrics}, subfigure C, we wanted to understand if the poor MSE estimation of some estimators can be attributed to any systematic properties in the areas of interest, and to assess this we turn to Figure~\ref{fig:GraysonMSE}, which displays the MSE ratio by proportion of zero-valued pixels in the population for the response variable, with points sized by MSE.
 The Horvitz-Thompson, modified GREG, and area-level EBLUP estimator do not exhibit a relationship between the displayed variables; however, we see that the area-level EBLUP does over-estimate the MSE for subsections with small MSEs, and under-estimates MSE for subsections with large MSEs.
 This is somewhat expected with the pooling that occurs when fitting a mixed model.
 We also see this trend for the unit-level EBLUP estimator.
 Strikingly though, the unit-level EBLUP estimator's MSE ratio has a strong positive linear relationship with the proportion of zero-valued pixels in the population for the response variable.
 We see that when the proportion of zero-valued pixels is greater than approximately 0.1, the MSEs tend to be smaller but are also over-estimated.
 This is likely due to model-misspecification that can occur at the unit-level due to zero-inflation in the data.
 The forest inventory data used here is positive and continuous sans zeros, and we expect as the proportion of zeros in a subsection increases, that the model will be increasingly misspecified.
 Zero-inflated estimators have been proposed to deal with the model-misspecification discussed here \citep{finley2011hierarchical, white2024small}, but this systematic issue in estimating the MSE of small area estimates is not discussed.
 In order to obtain the precision of a unit-level, model-based approach without the perils of the unit-level EBLUP shown here, it may be worthwhile to consider the approaches taken by \citet{finley2011hierarchical} or \citet{white2024small}.

-From this case study, we are able to obtain much information about the estimators considered.
+From this case study, we are able to obtain much information about the estimators considered for average basal area per acre in M333.
 First of all, the Horvitz-Thompson estimator appears to be performing as we expect, which is a good check that our simulation is producing sensible results.
 Next, the modified GREG and area-level EBLUP both appear to be decent estimators for these data and areas of interest.
 Both estimators produce sensible estimates; however, in some outlying subsections we do see estimator bias appear.
-Finally, the unit-level EBLUP displays concerning results regarding poor and systematic over-estimation of the MSE.
+Finally, the unit-level EBLUP displays concerning results regarding poor and systematic over-estimation of the MSE in this setting.
 While the unit-level EBLUP was the most precise estimator in terms of MSE (on median, Figure~\ref{fig:GraysonMetrics}), its MSE estimation was unreliable.
-Given the choice between the four estimators, the modified GREG has the best balance of low bias, low MSEs, accurate MSE estimation, and correct confidence interval coverage.
+Given the choice between the four estimators, the modified GREG has been empirically shown to have the best balance of low bias, low MSEs, accurate MSE estimation, and correct confidence interval coverage on this artificial population.